Exopandora/BetterChat/README.md

 Rich embeds use the already existing css classes of the TeamSpeak client and should be compatible with already existing themes.

 ## Installation ##
-Notes:
-> * Manual installation only works for TeamSpeak 5 beta 70
+> [!NOTE]
 > * Depending on your installation directory you may need elevated permission privileges
 > * The installation process needs to be repeated after each TeamSpeak update
 > * Please check the [compatibility](https://github.com/Exopandora/BetterChat#compatibility) section before installing BetterChat

 ### Installer ###
 Installation steps:
-1. Download the installer for your operating system from [here](https://github.com/FelixVolo/TS5AddonInstaller/releases)
+1. Download the TS6AddonInstaller for your operating system from [here](https://github.com/Exopandora/TS6AddonInstaller/releases)
 2. Start the installer
 3. Select your TeamSpeak installation directory
 4. Select "BetterChat"
 5. Click on "Install"

-### Manual ###
-Installation steps:
-1. Navigate to your TeamSpeak installation directory
-2. Navigate to `./html/client_ui/`
-3. Open `index.html` in that directory with an editor and copy all contents from the `index.html` of this repository before `</head>` and save the file
-4. Create a new folder named `betterchat`
-5. Copy all contents from `src/` into the newly created folder
-6. And you are done!
-You can now start TeamSpeak

 ## Configuration ##
 BetterChat can be enabled and disabled while TeamSpeak is running.